Bank Secrecy Act

 - Designate an individual or individuals responsible for managing BSA compliance (BSA compliance officer).

 - Training for appropriate personnel.

 In addition, a CIP must be included as part of the BSA/AML compliance program.
-Refer to the core overview section, "Customer Identification Program," pages 52 to 58, for additional guidance.
+Refer to the core overview section, "Customer Identification Program," page 47, for additional guidance.